grnet/ansible-inventory-server/API.md

 *   `GET /juju/machines`

-    Returns a complete of list of Juju machines (and containers), along with information regarding what is running on top of them (apps, subordinate units, containers).
+    Returns a complete list of Juju machines (and containers), along with information regarding their running apps, subordinate units and containers.

     <details><summary>Example response:</summary>